tallstreet/todographqlgo/README.md

 # To Do GraphQL Go

-Program todo shows a simple HTTP server that works as a graphql backend to the relay Todo Example

-Currently only the add mutation is supported
+This is an example of a graphql relay backend written in go for the [Relay Todo Example](https://github.com/facebook/relay/tree/master/examples/todo)